madskristiansen/lighttpd-minimal/README.md

 Server: lighttpd/1.4.53
 ```

 As you can see, the server is running `lighttpd/1.4.53`.
+In the default configuration, you should see the access- and server-logs dumped to the console.